SergeMerzliakov/go-weather-server/README.md

 # go-weather-server
-Simple weather API in Go
+A simple weather API in Go.
+It is a proxy for a free weather service (openweathermap).

 # Configuration